Made with stone-ground grits, butter, cream, and cheese, this recipe for creamy, cheesy grits is the ultimate recipe for homemade grits.

 - Salt and pepper to taste

-- In a medium saucepan, bring the chicken broth to a boil.
+- In a medium saucepan, bring the liquid of your choice to a boil over medium-high heat.

 - Remove the saucepan from the heat and stir in the cheese, butter, and cream.
 Season with salt and pepper and serve immediately.

 I haven’t even made them yet but it’s Going to happen soon!!!
 I live in the south too.

 You’re the only go-to online cooking advisor i need.
 Your posts & gmails are super great❤️